web3-authn/email-dkim-verifier-contract/README.md

 # Email DKIM Verifier Contract

-This repo contains a NEAR contract (`email-dkim-verifier-contract`) that uses yield/resume with OutLayer (`./src`) to fetch email DNS records and relay them back onchain for DKIM verification.
+This repo contains a NEAR contract (`email-dkim-verifier-contract`) that uses yield/resume with [OutLayer](https://outlayer.fastnear.com/docs/getting-started) to fetch email DNS records and relay them back onchain for DKIM verification.

 We use this for email-based account recovery for tatchi.xyz accounts.